 Myanmar 100 is a program that has been running until the end of 2020, for the 100th anniversary of the Myanmar cinema history.
-Faced with the critical situation of the country’s film heritage, it was urgent to act (most of the Myanmar films are dispersed, damaged or destroyed by time).
+Faced with the critical situation of the country’s film heritage, it was urgent to act.
 The project is comprised of three foundational components including restoration, preservation & access.
-The main goal is to establish a national film collection.
 Our initial assessment revealed a dire situation: less than twenty titles still have celluloid elements that could permit restoration work.
-Among them, MYA GA NAING (1934) by Maung Tin Maung restored in 2016, PYO CHIT LIN (1950) by Tin Myint restored in 2017 and MHONE SHWE YI (1970) by Win Oo restored in 2019.
+Among them, MYA GA NAING (1934) by Maung Tin Maung restored by MEMORY! in 2016, PYO CHIT LIN (1950) by Tin Myint restored in 2017 and MHONE SHWE YI (1970) by Win Oo restored in 2019.
 The creation of the National Film Archive of Myanmar is the ultimate purpose of this project.
-As a key cultural venue in Yangon and a model in the ASEAN region, the Archive will highlight the rich history of Myanmar cinema, offer diverse programming of Myanmar and foreign films, educate younger generations and inspire future film talents.

-This project was developed in partnership with the Cinema Department of Ministry of Information and the support of embassies of France, Italy, Germany, Switzerland, Singapore and Australia.
+The project was developed with the Cinema Dpmt of Ministry of Information and the support of embassies of France, Italy, Germany, Switzerland, Singapore & Australia.

 MEMORY! joined forces with IFC, part of the World Bank Group, to launch a Mobile Cinema Program within Lighting Myanmar Project Campaign, showcasing Myanmar national film treasure, MYA GA NAING (1934) by Maung Tin Maung, in remote villages of Myanmar.
 The program aimed to bring the film restored by MEMORY!, part of national collective memory, to the people leaving in rural areas, where the access to electricity and culture is very limited or non-existent.